cmik/cmik.xbmc/README.md

 ### How do I install the TFC.tv add-on?
 Add the following source in your File Manager : https://repo.cmik.me  (ex: name it "cmik.repo")
 >- Go to System > add-ons > install from zip
->- Select your the new source cmik.repo / tfc.tv and select the latest version zip file
+>- Select the new source cmik.repo / tfc.tv and select the latest version zip file
+>- Reboot your Kodi system to apply changes to the associated service (proxy and library checker)

 Or